-SPOKANE, Wash. – July 29, 2020: In response to dry summer conditions and high wildfire danger in the region, Avista is undertaking temporary changes to power line operations in its Washington and Idaho service area.
+SPOKANE, Wash. – June 25, 2020: In response to dry summer conditions and increasing wildfire danger in the region, Avista is undertaking temporary changes to power line operations in its Washington and Idaho service area.

-This practice is in line with Avista’s recently released Wildfire Resiliency Plan.
-Building on prevention and response strategies that have been in place many years, Avista has committed to a new comprehensive 10-year Wildfire Resiliency Plan that includes improved defense strategies and operating practices for a more resilient system.
+This practice is in line with Avista’s Wildfire Resiliency Plan released last year.
+Building on prevention and response strategies that have been in place many years, Avista has committed to a comprehensive 10-year Wildfire Resiliency Plan that includes improved defense strategies and operating practices for a more resilient system.
 Learn more at myavista.com/wildfire.

 Avista will return the distribution system to normal as soon as weather permits and fire potential decreases.
 Avista appreciates the patience and understanding of its customers during this time.

 Avista Corp. is an energy company involved in the production, transmission and distribution of energy as well as other energy-related businesses.
 Avista Utilities is the operating division that provides electric service to 400,000 customers and natural gas to 367,000 customers.
 Its service territory covers 30,000 square miles in eastern Washington, northern Idaho and parts of southern and eastern Oregon, with a population of 1.7 million.
 Alaska Energy and Resources Company is an Avista subsidiary that provides retail electric service to 17,000 customers in the city and borough of Juneau, Alaska, through its subsidiary Alaska Electric Light and Power Company.
 Avista stock is traded under the ticker symbol "AVA."
 For more information about Avista, please visit www.avistacorp.com.

 Avista Corp. and the Avista Corp. logo are trademarks of Avista Corporation.